ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 * The **system** that is the focus of the testing activities.
 * The **specification** that the system is selected to conform to.
 * The **actor** of the specification the system is expected to act as.
-* The date and time when the conformance statement's status was last  **updated**.
+* The date and time when the conformance statement's status was  **last updated**.
-* The statement's **test results** in terms of successfully passed tests versus the total, including for the ones not passed their current status ("undefined" or "failed").
+* The statement's **test results** showing how many configured tests are successful, failed, or incomplete.
+This can also be hovered over to view a text summary of the displayed counts.
-* The statement's overall **status** (success, failure or undefined).
+* The statement's overall **status** (success, failure or incomplete).

 The presented results are by default sorted based on the organisation's name, but clicking on each header label allows you to apply different sorting, based on the selected column, in either descending or ascending manner.
 The currently active sorting is indicated by an arrow next to the relevant